ps2alerts/aggregator/README.md

 ### `/src/models`

 Herein lies all of our models which we use to interact with MongoDB.
-Each model is instantiated from `/src/services/mongo/index.ts`, and within each model contains the collection structure, along with an interface which enforces certain data structure patterns.
+Each model instantiates from `/src/services/mongo/index.ts`, and within each model contains the collection structure, along with an interface which enforces certain data structure patterns.

 ### `/src/services`

-This is where our services exist which are used throughout the application, such as connecting to Planetside 2's Census websocket stream, Mongo and Redis connectivity.
+This is where our services exist which are used throughout the application, such as connecting to Planetside 2's Census Streaming Service, Mongo and Redis connectivity.

 ### `/utils`